-500 books —that was the volume of the library of ancient Russian Prince Yaroslav the Wise,a number which very few libraries in eleventh century could boast of.
+500 books — that was the volume of the library of ancient Russian Prince Yaroslav the Wise, a number of which very few libraries in the eleventh century could boast.
 Initially its ’Lives of Saints’, liturgic books and annual chronicles were but sources of most advanced and up-to-date information of the relevant realities.
-Along with continuous social changes people’s vision of the world changed the changes to the function of libraries: monastic collections were followed by academic and later on — by public libraries.
+Along with continuous social changes people’s vision of the world changed too, and changes came to the function of libraries: monastic collections were followed by academic and later on — by public libraries.

-The first Moscow public library ever — the library of Rumyantsev museum — was opened in 1862, providing public access to more then 100,000 items.
-This volume mounted consequently to 43 mln items stocked by RSL today.
-Quite a step, as compared to Yaroslav’s library, but principal task remains, and that is — cumulating and retrieving knowledge.
-RSL’s mission is to make information accessible for all, students as well as scholars, amateurs as well as professionals.
+The first Moscow public library, the library of Rumyantsev museum, was opened in 1862, providing public access to more than 100,000 items.
+This volume mounted consequently to 43 mln items stocked by the RSL today.
+Quite a step as compared to Yaroslav’s library, but the principal task remains, and that is — cumulating and retrieving knowledge.
+The RSL’s mission is to make information accessible for all, students and scholars, amateurs and professionals.

-Not only the volume of RSL stocks has been growing but the range of options it provides to its patrons.
-Its continuously developing ’E-library’ project is to make embrace most significant achievements of academic knowledge and make them available to the public by demand.
+Not only the volume of the RSL stocks has been growing but the range of options it provides to its readers.
+Its continuously developing ’E-library’ project is aimed at embracing most significant achievements of academic knowledge and making them available to the public on demand.

 E-library is growing continuously.
 In 2009 two more collections were added — ’Early printed books’ and ’Universal Collection’, both built around the most relevant and valued books on the Russian history and statehood.
 They are directed at a user specifically interested in early social and political history of Russia.